Posted: 2 years ago, last updated 11 weeks ago.

 - Breath of the Wild Sequel (TBA) on Switch

-In the US, ESRB state: As players explore dungeons and temples, they use swords, whips, boomerangs, and bows to solve puzzles and defeat fantasy creatures (e.g., skeletons, giant spiders, demons).
+Rated for younger players in the US.
+ESRB EVERYONE 10+ for Animated Blood, Comic Mischief, Fantasy Violence.
+As players explore dungeons and temples, they use swords, whips, boomerangs, and bows to solve puzzles and defeat fantasy creatures (e.g., skeletons, giant spiders, demons).
 Some ranged weapons allow players to shoot projectiles (e.g., arrows) from a first-person view; players can perform various swords strikes, including a finishing attack: Link jumps through the air to strike creatures and bosses into the ground.
 The somewhat frenetic combat is highlighted by slashing effects, cries of pain and colourful splash effects as enemies are hit; enemies usually break apart and disappear in clouds of smoke when defeated.
 A handful of sequences involve bathroom humour (e.g., a character sitting on a toilet, flushing sounds).

 The Switch version of the game requires you to hold a button down to be able to control the camera.
 You also need to quickly execute Left-Right-Left to do a spin attack and click the stick down to use your shield.
 Also, the dialogue text is smaller on the higher resolution Switch display.
 You can, however, fast forward text on the Switch by pressing B. The Switch version now provides the name of the character who is speaking, which the Wii version didn't do.
 Also, the Switch version interrupts play with dialogue less often, and provides players with optional dialogue icons.

 The Wii game required you to use motion controllers to trigger attacks and other actions in the game.
 You can view the bottom mappings on the screen while playing.
 The game map in dungeons has to be collected before you can use it.

 Diversity and Inclusion